dhrubo55/personal-blog/content/posts/day97-part3.md

 Unfair locks have better throughput but can cause starvation.
 Choose based on your requirements.

 ### 7. Bounded Resources Prevent Cascading Failures
-Unbounded queues and thread pools can cause OOM.
+Unbounded queues and thread pools cause OOM.
 Always set limits.

 ### 8. Composition Over Complexity
 Start simple (CountDownLatch), only use complex tools (Phaser) when truly needed.